Skip to content

 Oppressed communities typically have low self-esteem due to judging themselves as underdeveloped, uneducated, unequipped, or simply ugly concerning the oppressors.
 From the moment the community looks at its history with an appreciative perspective, the same motives that generated shame can now generate pride.
 That is not just finding the community assets but changing how they look at them.
 We prefer to use the concept of handiness (amanualidade) to refer to the things a community has at hand to develop further.
 These things are there because the community worked hard to make them available in the past, so we should not ignore such embodied intentions.
 Instead, we strive to support autonomous handiness development in our community engagements, even if that means using technologies that an oppressor would judge outdated from their standpoint.

-The community cannot get out of this limit-situation easily because they quickly turn their attention to something else as soon as they get what they want.
+The community cannot escape this limit-situation easily because they quickly turn their attention to something else when they get what they want.
 The oppressors exploit this weakness by constantly creating fresh designs that can lure the oppressed into accepting the exchange of a large part of what they have at hand for a small piece of what they don’t have at hand.
 Looking at these exchanges’ history helps the community break the cycle and appreciate their handiness.
 Instead of designing new things based on futuristic external references, the community starts to design things based on what they have already designed in the past, even if that is considered less advanced at first sight.
 For the time being, they realize that the most advanced design is the one they have at hand.

 This participatory way of designing leads to better designs for the community.
 However, we do not stop designing, as we are interested in overcoming the oppression of handiness.
-That means helping the community realize the design is already part of their history, even before engaging with our researchers.
+That means helping the community realize the design that is already part of their history, even before engaging with our researchers.
 In the problematizing phase, we show that handiness oppression undervalues community designs as if they were not designs.
-For example, handicraft, event organizing, agriculture, and other activities have been historically devalued as manual work.
+For example, handcraft, event organizing, agriculture, and other activities have been historically devalued, but they can be reframed as forms of design.

 Our best strategy has been to connect people from other communities and craft solidarity relations across their struggles.
 This strategy typically leads to sharing information, resources, tools, and abundant spaces among the oppressed.
 Once the oppressed realize their strengths, they start to see the oppressor’s weaknesses.
 Then, we can gradually move from resisting to transforming reality.